fs233/fs233.github.io/README.md

 # fs233.github.io
-A place for me to wirte down some trivial ideas
+A place for me to write down some trivial ideas